I love taking photos of dragonflies and damselflies. I think of them as nature's aerial acrobats, with their dazzling colours and rapid movements.

 I have two favorite lenses for taking dragonfly photos.
 My choice depends on how close I can get to the insects, but I usually keep both in my camera bag.

-I prefer the 100-400mm telephoto lens, often using it with a 1.4x extender.
+I prefer the Canon 100-400mm telephoto lens, often using it with a 1.4x extender.
 This setup allows me to capture the dragonflies without getting too close.
 The lens focuses at just under 1 meter, which is great for skittish insects that fly away when I approach.

 If you have a Nikon camera, you can also use a Nikon 1.4x extender.